What Makes a Successful Themed Housing & Living Learning Community?

 Are you ready to start Living Learning Communities on your campus but don’t know where to begin?

-Living Learning Communities are becoming increasingly popular on college and university campuses.
+Themed Living-Learning Communities include a unique atmosphere for residents who share common interests and are interested in an environment that supports personal growth, both socially and academically.
+Themed Living Learning Communities are becoming increasingly popular on college and university campuses.
 But what exactly is a Living Learning Community?
 LLCs, are residential-based communities focused around a student’s academic interest.
-Frequently a Living Learning Community also has a dedicated faculty member or academic programs for residents.
+Frequently, a Living Learning Community also has a dedicated faculty member or academic programs for residents.
 Housing themed around personal or social interests are sometimes called resident colleges or themed housing.
 After being accepted into an LLC, students live with others who are part of the same community to foster an outside-the-classroom learning experience.
 Three schools that have created and maintained successful Living Learning Communities are Dartmouth College, Bucknell University and Clemson University.
 We interviewed them for this blog post and here’s what we learned.

 Rachael Class-Giguere, Director of Undergraduate Housing at Dartmouth College, has seen an increase in the number of students applying to LLCs, and the number of LLCs has grown in the last 5-10 years.
 One benefit of the program is that there usually aren’t roommate conflicts.
 “Students have an investment when they’re in the same program, so we haven’t seen many conflicts.
 Our LLC programs are successful overall.
 Students feel accepted and valued being part of the LLC communities,” said Rachael.